 I really love to cook.
 I enjoy the rhythm of chopping, dicing, and sautéing; waiting while faint scents become tantalizing aromas that engulf a space, and the pleasure of knowing that friends and family have been nourished by food.
-It’s like therapy.
-(Is cooking therapy a thing?
-It should be!)
+It’s therapy.
 I can poach and chiffonade like a pro and have single handedly cooked an entire Thanksgiving dinner, but for whatever reason, have always been intimidated by a grill.
 Is it the open flames?
 The propane tank?
 I have no idea, but it was on my bucket list to face my fears and master summer’s favorite cooking medium.
 I had my friend and grilling extraordinaire, Lauren Daniel come over and stocked up on all of the OXO tools I would need in my arsenal.
 Keep reading for the full step by step below, but, spoiler alert: it’s so easy!
-(We partnered with OXO on this post.
-Chances are you already own something that they make somewhere in your home!
-They have everything you need for whatever you’re going to be cooking up this summer and beyond!
-Their products make everyday living easier.)

 Step 1: Purchase a grill and don’t forget the propane tank!
 According to my dad, don’t invest in a fancy one.
 Because they sit outside, they all need to be replaced eventually when covered, and higher end models, in his experience, don’t cook better or last longer than the more affordable ones.
 Don’t forget the grilling tools!
 We used these from OXO.

 Step 2: Plan your menu.
 You can literally cook just about anything on the grill!
 Fish, veggies, pineapple, chicken, burgers, quesadillas, pizza and beyond!
 The only thing that can hold you back is your imagination.